 Just be sure to give them more than just the name of the resource.
 It’s important to explain why you are recommending it.

-You can even turn your resources page into a call-to-action like our co-founder Thomas Griffin has done on his website.
+You can even turn your resources page into a call-to-action like our co-founder Thomas Griffin has done with his book Breakthrough Leadership.

 17. Problem and Solutions